egnor/pivid/README.md

 * [kernel.org: Video for Linux - Streaming I/O (DMA buffer importing)](https://www.kernel.org/doc/html/v5.10/userspace-api/media/v4l/dmabuf.html) - using "dma-buf" objects in V4L2
 * [v4l2test](https://github.com/rdkcmf/v4l2test) - test/example of V4L2 H.264 decoding feeding KMS

-Of all the bits and pieces here, memory management seems to be the most complex and poorly explained.
-Here is what I have gleaned:
+Notes on memory management:
 * GPUs have all kinds of memory architectures.
 The RPi is simple, everything is in system RAM (no dedicated GPU RAM).
-* DRM/KMS requires you to create a "framebuffer" object, giving it a "buffer object" handle (opaque int32).
+* DRM/KMS requires you to create a "framebuffer" object, giving it a "buffer object" ("BO") handle (opaque int32).
 * How a "buffer object" is allocated and managed is dependent on the kernel GPU driver.
 * Most drivers use the "Graphics Execution Manager" (GEM), their buffer object handles are "GEM handles".
 * Most drivers support "dumb buffers", allowing simple creation of a buffer in system RAM.